cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 The custom action then can be added to the Workflow using the ``addAction()`` method as shown above.

+.. rubric::  Concurrent Workflows

+By default, Workflow runs sequentially.
+Multiple instances of the Workflow can be run concurrently.
+To enable the concurrent runs for the Workflow, set its runtime argument ``concurrent.runs.enabled`` to ``true``.

 .. rubric::  Example of Using a Workflow

 - For an example of use of **a Workflow,** see the :ref:`Purchase